billb2050/toHerc/README.md

 Obviously using *command completion* can help in entering filenames.

-The program is meant to be run in the directory where your files are in.
+The program is small and can be placed/run in the directory where your files are in.
+Or copied where it can run anywhere.../usr/local/bin/toherc on my computer.
+Make sure permissions set to execute!

 The program requires the **pyperclip** cross-platform Python module to copy the command to your clipboard.